-Many folks begin incorporating an improved diet and lifestyle and then erroneously expect healing to happen overnight.
+Many folks begin incorporating an improved diet and lifestyle and then expect healing to happen overnight.

-Stress is one of the leading causes of disease.
+BTW… Stress is one of the leading causes of disease.

-Most people forget, or have never been taught, that healing takes time.
-Unfortunately, the unnatural pace we’ve created in modern society does not allow time for healing.
+Unfortunately, the unnaturally speedy pace we’ve created in modern society does not allow any time for healing.

-We want everything to resolve overnight.
+We want illness to resolve overnight.

 As I was going through the process of healing my thyroid disease, every four months my body and my bloodwork changed.
-Each time it shifted my doctors informed me that I had a new version of my disease – first it was hyperthyroid, then it was hypothyroid then it was Hashimoto’s.
+Each time it shifted, my doctors informed me that I had a new version of my disease – first it was hyperthyroid, then it was hypothyroid, then it was Hashimoto’s.

 It took two years for my thyroid to heal.
 Some people’s conditions heal more quickly and others need more time.